-Some interviews will take place in the United States.
-While others will occur in the origin country.
-For either circumstance, meet with an immigration attorney.
-An experienced immigration attorney will review the grounds of inadmissibility.
+Some interviews will take place in the United States, while others will occur in the origin country.
+For either circumstance, you must meet with an immigration attorney who will review the grounds of inadmissibility.

 Furthermore, they will understand how the client should apply them to the interview.

-All too often we get phone calls from individuals who did not use an attorney and had their cases denied.
+All too often, immigration lawyers at Ybarra Maldonado & Alagha Law Group will get phone calls from undocumented immigrants who didn’t use an attorney and had their cases denied.

-We’ve even heard stories from those who took family members to what they believed was the case-approval interview.
-Then, family members see loved ones handcuffed, taken by an ICE officer, and deported.
+We’ve even heard family-based immigration horror stories from those who took their family members to what they believed was the case-approval interview.
+Then they see their loved ones handcuffed, taken by an ICE officer, and deported.

 If you entered the country:

-- are not eligible for 245i protection based on a petition filed for you or your parents before 2001,
+- Without eligibility for 245i protection based on a petition filed for you or your parents before 2001

-- did not leave the country and return via advanced parole with your DACA status,
+- And you didn’t leave the country and return via advanced parole with your DACA status

-To win an I-601A waiver, you must show that your spouse will suffer extreme hardship, if the United States deports you.
+To win an I-601A waiver, you must show that your spouse will suffer extreme hardship if the United States deports you.
 The government doesn’t approve all waivers.
-For this reason, it’s important to put together a strong argument.
-You’ll want to compile a solid argument for why your spouse would suffer extreme hardship.
-But, if you hold DACA status and have held the status before turning 18, you might not need the I-601A waiver.
+For this reason, it’s important to formulate a strong argument about why your spouse would suffer extreme hardship.
+But if you hold DACA status and have held the status before turning 18, you might not need the I-601A waiver.

-If someone marries a legal permanent resident or U.S. citizen, they aren’t required to stay, if the spouse becomes abusive.
+If someone marries a U.S. citizen, they aren’t required to stay if the spouse becomes abusive, especially through domestic violence.
 An abuse victim can file a VAWA application with USCIS.
-This will start the process of seeking legal status because of their abuse.
+This will start the process of seeking citizenship because of their abuse.

 Another path to legal status could be a U Visa.
-A U Visa is for someone who meets the following criteria:
+You can qualify for a U Visa if you:

-- They were the victim of an enumerated crime,
+- Were the victim of an enumerated crime

-- assisted law enforcement in the investigation of the crime,
+- Assisted law enforcement in the investigation of any criminal cases

-- and suffered emotionally as a result of the crime.
+- Suffered emotionally as a result of the crime

 U Visas are a great avenue to adjust status.
-But, currently, an extremely long wait time for approval exists.
+But presently, you may have to wait an extremely long time for approval.

 Lastly, understand that the process of removing someone from the country isn’t as easy as the general public thinks.
 The vast majority of DACA recipients are eligible to see an immigration judge.
 This happens before ICE has permission to forcibly remove them from the country.